adopted-ember-addons/ember-data-factory-guy/README.md

 # Ember Data Factory Guy  [![Build Status](https://secure.travis-ci.org/danielspaniel/ember-data-factory-guy.png?branch=master)](http://travis-ci.org/danielspaniel/ember-data-factory-guy)

+*NOTE* ember-data is changing the way they are doing relationships in 1.0.0-beta.9 and above so, if you are using ember-data-1.0.0-beta.8 and earlier, then be sure to use version 0.6.4 of ember-data-factory-guy.
+ ember-data-factory-guy versions 7 and above will target the newer versions of ember ( 1.0.0-beta.9 and above. )

 ## Using as Gem

 To Use with in Rails project or project with sprockets: